William Strudwick Arrasmith: Military service

 Arrasmith was in the Reserve Officers' Training Corps while at Illinois and was in command of a veteran company in 1933.
 Following the Ohio River flood of 1937 he led efforts to build a pontoon bridge to link Louisville's downtown to the East End.
 During the Second World War he served with the United States Army 6th Corps Engineers in Europe and rose to the rank of lieutenant colonel in the army reserves.

 Death and legacy

 Arrasmith died on November 30, 1965, in Louisville, Kentucky.
 A collection of his papers is held by The Filson Historical Society.
+The Filson also holds a collection of architectural drawings from his firm.
 A book by Frank E. Wrenick devoted to Arrasmith's Greyhound designs was published by McFarland in 2006.